-Here is one courtesy of Mashup Math.
-Again, fairly straightforward, but this time there are other operations, and students have to start with the equation that is most accessible and yields the answer for the first object (the gingerbread man).
+Here is another one.
+Again, fairly straightforward, but this time there are other operations, and students have to start with the equation that is most accessible and yields the answer for the first object ( the Christmas tree).

-Here is another one, geared to 5th graders, that gets them thinking algebraically.
+Here is another one that gets them thinking algebraically.

 Now most of us have seen these kinds of math puzzles before.
-So let me share one with you that you probably haven’t seen–and is really hard!
+So let me share one with you that you probably haven’t seen!
 It’s called Strimko.
-Let’s start with a really easy one.
+Here’s an easy one.

 Here’s how Strimko works.
 In this case you only get to use the numbers 1 to 3.
 (How many numbers depends on the size of the square.)
-Just like Soduko, a number can only appear once in a line vertically or horizontally.
-Similarly, a number can only appear once in each system of connected dots, also called a stream, no matter how it is oriented.
+A number can only appear once in a row, column, or stream (system of connected dots).

 Here is a step-by-step solution to the problem above.